object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

        responsible for setting up the object.
 The constructor modifies `self` in place: constructors never return a value.

+    encapsulation
+       The bundling up of attributes and methods into an object which can be dealt with as a single unit.

     instance
        An object of a particular class. `a` is an instance of :class:`MyClass` means that `a` has class `MyClass`.
 We will